Alison Taylor (curler)

 Alison Taylor (born March 12, 1987) is a Canadian curler from Iqaluit, Nunavut.
-She currently plays lead on Team Brigitte MacPhail.
+She currently plays lead on Team Julia Weagle.

 Career

 Taylor represented Nunavut at two Canadian Curling Club Championships in 2018 and 2021.
 At the 2018 Travelers Curling Club Championship, her team skipped by Chantelle Mason finished the round robin with a 1–5 record.
 Three years later at the 2021 Canadian Curling Club Championships, she once again finished 1–5 playing second for Denise Hutchings.
 Also during the 2021–22 season, Taylor joined the Nunavut women's team of Brigitte MacPhail, Sadie Pinksen and Kaitlin MacDonald to compete in the 2022 Scotties Tournament of Hearts.
 MacPhail lives in Halifax, Nova Scotia, and played with the team as their designated out-of-province curler.
 The team finished with a winless 0–8 record at the national championship.
+The following season, Team MacPhail played in four tour events, failing to qualify for the playoffs at all four.
+At the 2023 Scotties Tournament of Hearts, the team again went 0–8, placing last.

 Personal life

-Taylor works as a senior policy analyst for the Government of Nunavut.
-She is in a relationship with Justin McDonell.
+Taylor works as a senior legislative and policy analyst for the Government of Nunavut.